jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ### 🧾EEM matrice normalisation

-This function normalises the EEM matrix according to the area of the Raman peak of water.
-The Raman peak of water is computed for 350 nm excitation and emission wavelengths from 371 nm to 428 nm according to the following paper:
+This function normalises the EEM matrix according to the area of the Raman scatter peak of water.
+The Raman scatter peak of water is computed for 350 nm excitation and emission wavelengths from 371 nm to 428 nm according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548
 ```